hellmelt/erlnode/README.md

 # erlnode
-Complete erlang node based on cnode in erl_interface C library
+Erlang cnode functionality based on encapsulating erl_interface C library using napi and node-addon-api.

+This project is just started, what you see here is just a test of the basic techniques.
+There is nothing useful yet.